 Through our lens

 As technology constantly evolves, you can easily find what you’re looking for by simply using a search engine.
-Before we started making our own vintage, we found it very difficult to find hip-hop/rap vintage we liked.
-The blanks were typically too thin or the distressing was overdone.
-One thing we found in common with big box stores is that they tend to constantly compromise their products to make them more accessible.
-What was wrong with all the vintage inspired shirts?
+Before we started making our own vintage, we found it very difficult to find hip-hop/rap vintage that we liked.
+The blanks were typically too thin, or the distressing was overdone.
+One thing we found in common with big-box stores is that they tend to constantly compromise their products to make them more accessible.
+What was wrong with all the vintage-inspired shirts?
 None of them looked vintage.

 The early days - 1997

-When we got a little older, things got a little more interesting.
-We were lucky enough to discover file sharing and burning of cd's (shout out to Nero…) This was crucial for us because we couldn’t buy curtain cd's due to our age at the time.
-Then the mixtape era began.
+Things got more interesting as we grew older.
+We were fortunate enough to learn file sharing and burning cd's (shout to Nero) This was important for us as we couldn't afford curtain cd's at that time.
+The mixtape era was born.

-If you noticed one thing with our vintage, majority of the artists are from the mixtape era.
-The point of our vintage is to create unique things that don’t exist in today's market.
-From the weight of the shirt, to the wash and texture.
-All these little things matters to us.
-We’re also highlighting the hero’s that inspired us throughout the years and are often overlooked.
+You will notice one thing about our vintage: majority of the artists are from the mixtape era.
+Our vintage aims to make unique items that aren't available in the market today.
+From the weight of the shirt to the fabric and texture, we value all these small details.
+We also want to highlight the heroes that have inspired us over the years, but are often forgotten.

-We heard the music, we watched the videos but we wanted more.
-The Source, XXL and vibe were magazines that highlighted music, interviews and clothes back then.
+We were hooked on the music, captivated by the videos, but still hungry for more.
+The Source, XXL, and Vibe were magazines that highlighted music, interviews, and clothes back then.
 They were basically rap bibles.
-We bought them, all of them!
-Strange enough, we found ourselves spending more time looking at the fashion side of the issue(s).
+We bought them all.
+Strangely enough, we found ourselves spending more time looking at the fashion side of the issues.